The season to cuddle is here!

 - Watch out for your dog’s exposure to heaters or fireplace.
 Leaving them unattended may be risky.

-- Since winters coincide with the holiday season, your dog also runs the risk of getting exposed to raisins, chocolates and candies which contain Xylitol.
-All of it are toxic to the dogs.
+- Since winters coincide with the holiday season, your dog also runs the risk of getting exposed to raisins, chocolates, and candies which contain Xylitol.
+All of it is toxic to the dogs.

 - If you have a senior dog with arthritis or diabetes, cold weather may agitate their already achy joints.
 You may tone down your exercise regimen with your dog accordingly in the winters, say 15 minutes instead of an hour walk.

-One question that we get asked a lot from dog lovers – Do dogs need clothes?
+One question that we get asked a lot – Do dogs need clothes?